-The author divides the business cycle intomore or less distinct periods, enumerated and described as follows:

-- (1) Crisis-This is the turning point or decisive moment which marks the collapse of the period of prosperity, inflation, extravagance and high prices.
+The author divides the business cycle into more or less distinct periods, enumerated and described as follows: (1) Crisis-This is the turning point or decisive moment which marks the collapse of the period of prosperity, inflation, extravagance and high prices.
 It is usually initiated by a buyers' strike as a reaction from high prices.
 Before the inauguration of the Federal Reserve System a crisis was likely to be followed by a panic.
-This is primarily a financial phenomenon characterized by a collapse of the credit structure, universal demand for money payments, lack of confidence in the ability of debtors to pay debts. and usually by a series of important business. brokerage and banking failures.
+This is primarily a financial phenomenon characterized by a collapse of the credit structure, universal demand for money payments, lack of confidence in the ability of debtors to pay debts, and usually by a series of important business. brokerage and banking failures.
 Banks are the storm centers of panics, since everyone is experiencing difficulty in securing an adequate supply of cash.
 If important failures occur, "runs" are likely to be made upon the banks, and a great strain is placed upon the banking system.
-Since no panies have occurred subsequent to the establishment of the Federal Reserve System, and since reserves are concentrated and mobile, and hand-tomouth currency readily available through rediscounting, it is believed that the country is now panic-proof. - (2) Emergency Liquidation Following the crisis (and panic if there is one) comes a period of emergency liquidation.
+Since no panics have occurred subsequent to the establishment of the Federal Reserve System, and since reserves are concentrated and mobile, and hand-tomouth currency readily available through rediscounting, it is believed that the country is now panic-proof.

+(2) Emergency Liquidation - Following the crisis (and panic if there is one) comes a period of emergency liquidation.
 During the previous period of prosperity production has been at a high rate, leading to an overstocking of goods at high prices.
-When the crisis announces the end of the period of high prices, businesses are eager to unload or to "get out from under" before pricesdecline further.
+When the crisis announces the end of the period of high prices, businesses are eager to unload or to "get out from under" before prices decline further.
 There is, moreover, an oversupply of goods and a shortage of cash.
-Quantities of goods are, therefore, placed on the market for what they will bring. - (3) Depression-This is a period of "hard times" in which the disturbance in the normal equilibrium between supply and demand is still felt.
+Quantities of goods are, therefore, placed on the market for what they will bring.

+(3) Depression-This is a period of "hard times" in which the disturbance in the normal equilibrium between supply and demand is still felt.
 Prices are low and efforts are made to work off the excess of goods.
-There is a drastic curtailment of production, resulting in widespread unemployment, reduction of elimination of profits, accumulation of money supply through the deflation of credit, and a general practice of economy.
-There is a constant "feeling for the bottom" in the price movement. - (4) Readjustment-When the bottom of the price movement has been struck, the period of readjustment begins.
-It is characterized by irregular and uneven price movements which are in process of stabilizapetition, of the ures) b ful sent (5)
+There is a drastic curtailment of production. resulting in widespread unemployment, reduction or elimination of profits, accumula-According to this last authority the busi- tion of money supply through the deflation of credit, and a general practice of economy.
+There is a constant "feeling for the bottom" in the price movement.

+(4) Readjustment-When the bottom of the price movement has been struck, the period of readjustment begins.
+It is characterized by irregular and uneven price movements which are in process of stabilization and harmonization; also by sharp competition, lower production costs, elimination of the inefficient (numerous business failures) but with the return of more cheerful sentiment.